 Inclusion of majors on testamur

-Not applicable - This course does not have majors
+Not applicable - this course does not include majors

 Exit with lesser award

 Students may receive an Award of Recognition in accordance with the Recognition of Academic Excellence Procedure